ABOUT THE CONFERENCE

 - Governmental Programs and Plans (Polar Code)

 In addition to stimulating presentations, networking and cross-fertilization of ideas the Organizing Committee will provide a final report that summarizes the conference’s conclusions and recommendations for the way forward with e-navigation.
 The report will be used by all who are involved in e-navigation (i.e. IMO’s Navigation, Communications, Search and Rescue (NCSR) Subcommittee, IALA’s ENAV Committee and others) to guide development and implementation.
+The final report will be posted on this website as soon as it becomes available.

-Have your say and join us in St. John’s, Newfoundland October 16-18, 2017 at the Sheraton Hotel.
+Thanks to all who joined us in St. John’s, Newfoundland October 16-18, 2017 at the Sheraton Hotel.